rust-lang/book/2018-edition/src/ch01-01-installation.md

 > Note: If you prefer not to use `rustup` for some reason, please see [the Rust
 > installation page](https://www.rust-lang.org/install.html) for other options.

 The following steps install the latest stable version of the Rust compiler.
-All the examples and output in this book use stable Rust 1.21.0.
 Rust’s stability guarantees ensure that all the examples in the book that compile will continue to compile with newer Rust versions.
 The output might differ slightly between versions, because Rust often improves error messages and warnings.
 In other words, any newer, stable version of Rust you install using these steps should work as expected with the content of this book.

 > ### Command Line Notation
 >